mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 After sending a request to print to a device, the `PrintResponse` is the primary `MessageType` received on the Service Bus after making a print request.
 It is virtually identical across devices and print formats.
 Its sole purpose to indicate if the print was successful and how many documents were printed.

-Upon making a POST `/print/v2/` request, the Print API acknowledges the request with a synchronous message, returning a `2xx` success status code no matter if the print was successful or unsuccessful.
+Upon making a <span class="method post">POST</span> `/print/v2/` request, the Print API acknowledges the request with a synchronous message, returning a `2xx` success status code no matter if the print was successful or unsuccessful.
 It merely indicates the Print API successfully sent the request.

 The API takes the `ConnectionId` and looks up the details associated with the ID, most notably the `DeviceId`.
 The `DeviceID` is sent to IoT Hub where is it routed to the correct workstation to carry out the command on the peripheral (for example, printing).